thuduc/boom-cpp2python/README.md

 ## All prompts issued to Claude Code
 The complete list of prompts issued to Clause Code is listed below:

-> you're a SAS programming language expert.
-Analyze the existing SAS codebase before coming up with a plan to convert it to Python.
+> you're a C++ and Python programming language expert.
+Analyze the existing C++ codebase before coming up with a plan to convert it to Python.
 Save this plan under PYTHON_CONVERSION_PLAN.md.
 Think hard.

 > Go ahead and implement all tasks in @PYTHON_CONVERSION_PLAN.md.
 Make sure the converted Python code has comprehensive test coverage, via unit and integration tests.